Letting Agent vs Self Managing

 We ensure your property has full and up to date gas and safety certification along with carbon monoxide and smoke detection metres and ensure the property complies to the Fitness for Human Habitation act 2018 and will provide your tenant with a full Right to Rent Guide to make sure they know what their responsibilities are.

 If you think the Agent option is for you, then make sure you do some checks before signing on with on, check that:

 - They’re a member of the National Approved Letting Scheme (NALS), the Royal Institution of Chartered Surveyors (RICS) or Association of Residential Letting Agents (ARLA), organisations that keep members up-to-date with the law and best practice

 - They offer easy-to-read terms and conditions that clarify what the landlord and tenant are responsible for

 - They carry out regular property period checks

-We’d love to talk to you more about your property goals and how we can help you achieve them please click here or call 0151 294 3232 to book a consultation or request more information.
+We’d love to talk to you more about your property goals and how we can help you achieve them please check our contact page or call 0151 294 3232 to book a consultation or request more information.